nobe4/nobe4.github.io/content/posts/determinism.md

 If causality has gaps, it means that some effects are not the products of what came before.
 They emerged outside of the physical laws.

+Gaps are not _unexplainability_: electricity was not explained a thousand year ago.

-This is not _unpredictability_.
-E.g. the weather is unpredictable because of its complexness, yet it respects atmospheric dynamics and physics.
+Gaps are not _unpredictability_: the weather is unpredictable because of its complexness, yet it respects known laws of atmospheric dynamics and physics.

-This is not _unexplainability_.
-E.g. electricity was not explained a thousand year ago.

-What _fills_ the gap of causality? <br>
+What can _fill_ the gaps of causality? <br>
-It can't be anything that respects the physical laws, so it must be extraordinary.
-There has never been a such a record.
+It can't be anything that respects the physical laws, so it must be extraordinary, like God(s), paranormal, or miracles.

+There has never been a record of such a phenomenon.

+As far as we know, the world is not extraordinary, it is simply complex.

-It is _possible_ for extraordinary phenomenons to exists, but until their discovery, the only intellectually sound position is ignorance and humility.
+It is _possible_ for extraordinary phenomenons to exists, but until their discovery, the only intellectually sound position is not to assume anything about existence. <br>
 No gaps have been observed: it is then _possible_ that no gap exist.

-## Does causality have no gaps?
+## Does causality have no gap?

 If causality has no gap, it means that anything is the result of an unbroken chain of causes and effects.